novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-93.md

 A few months ago, she would have tried to interfere with her relationship with Lee Hyun-woo, but these days, she pointed out ways to attract Lee Hyun-woo’s attention and criticized Kim Ah-young’s immature expressions of affection.

-“They don’t like it?”
+“Do they find it unappealing?”

-“Of course not.
+“Exactly.
 It’s like not feeding a fish you’ve already caught.”

 “We’re not even dating yet.”

 “That’s the problem.
 From the beginning of the relationship, you’re showing that you’re more interested.”

-“If I don’t do that, he doesn’t seem to notice at all.”
+“If I'm not doing that, he appears not to notice in the slightest.”

 “……”